Synergetic-Engineering/cloud-koala/README.md

 ## Credit

-This has been developed based on the nifty python library [Koala](https://github.com/anthill/koala), developed by
+This project has been inspired by the nifty python library [Koala](https://github.com/anthill/koala) :koala: developed by [WeAreAnts](WeAreAnts) :ant:.

+Thanks also to the developers of the [Serverless Framework](http://www.serverless.com) and [lambci](https://github.com/lambci/lambci).

 ## Licence